4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/queue/README.md

 Hence, there is not much advantage in using a array, which only has a better lookup speed (*O(1)* time complexity) to implement a queue.
 Especially when using a linked list to construct your queue would allow you to grow or shrink the queue as you wish.

-#### Monotonic Queue

-This is a variant of queue where elements within the queue are either strictly increasing or decreasing.
-Monotonic queues are often implemented with a deque.

-Within a increasing monotonic queue, any element that is smaller than the current minimum is removed.
-Within a decreasing monotonic queue, any element that is larger than the current maximum is removed.

-It is worth mentioning that the most elements added to the monotonic queue would always be in a increasing / decreasing order, hence, we only need to compare down the monotonic queue from the back when adding new elements.